 But the paints I used for brightening the moon in this painting was part of a boxed set of 6, made by Kuretake.

 I LOVE Kuretake products.
 The company was sited not too far from where I used to live, and every year they would have a monster sale and invite crafters to come and buy.
 I must have kept that company going for years!
 I spent so much money with them, and learnt so many amazing techniques from their fabulous staff, to do with paints and pens.
 They are very much a company who I highly recommend.
 BUT … although I know you can buy from that well-known TV Craft Channel (Create and Craft), I urge you to shop around before investing your money there, as I’ve bought some Kuretake products for half the price that they’re selling them on C&C, AND – I’ve got FREE postage on top too!
 So do please shop around if you decide to buy any of the Kuretake items.
-The company truly is brilliant, and the products are perfection. —> Link to Kuretake website HERE.<— (You can buy direct from them on that website too – check-out the sales items!)
+The company itself is truly brilliant.
+Their customer service and the products are perfection. —> Link to Kuretake website HERE.<— (You can buy direct from them on that website too – check-out the sales items!)

 This last photo was taken with the flash on as it’s the brightest light I had on a dark evening a couple of nights ago.
 I so wanted to show you how the light plays with the Gansai Tambi Starry water-colours and makes something so simple become something quite stunning….